aliyun/aliyun-oss-android-sdk/README.md

 ### Step-1.
 Initialize the OSSClient

-We recommend STS authentication mode to initialize the OSSClient for ios sdk.
+We recommend STS authentication mode to initialize the OSSClient on mobile.
 For details about authentication, refer to the *Access Control* section.

 ```java
 String endpoint = "http://oss-cn-hangzhou.aliyuncs.com";